The second most common question in our inbox is about mold on microgreens.

-We didn't know either, but after some research, we found both are technically correct.
+We didn’t know either, but we found both are technically correct after some research.
 Though calling it mold is more precise.

 Mold is a type of fungus that grows in the form of threads called hyphae.
-There are many species of molds that show a diverse outward appearance.
+Many species of molds show a diverse, outward appearance.